squ1rrel-ctf/squ1rrel.dev/_posts/2024-05-06-squ1rrel-goosemon.md

 I'd rather die than use a password manager.
 In other news, can anyone help me remember the login info for my account? *The flag for this challenge is the account password.*

-This was my first challenge that I ever wrote.
+This was the first challenge I've ever written, so be nice to her, okay?
 I've seen countless SQL injection challenges, but as a corporate shill who is interning at MongoDB this summer, I wanted to try out NoSQL injection.
 This challenge is inspired by [this writeup](https://kevin-denotariis.medium.com/writeup-wild-goose-hunt-cyber-apocalypse-2021-ctf-hackthebox-38dde9c50178) by Kevin De Notariis about a Cyber Apocalypse 2021 challenge with a similar premise.
-This challenge ended up getting 54 solves, the 2nd most solves in a web category.
+My challenge ended up getting 54 solves, the 2nd most solves in the web category.

 This writeup will include the intended solution; I saw a bunch of other solutions in writeups that use a similar premise, but different queries.
 I'll link those as I find them.